muellerberndt/solfuzz/README.md

 ### Example 1: Primality test

 You're pretty sure that 973013 is a prime number.
-It ends with a "3" so whyh wouldn't it be??
+It ends with a "3" so why wouldn't it be??

 ```